Press enter to see results or esc to cancel.

 Conclusion

 The best way to get your health risks covered is by securing expat medical insurance in Thailand.
-To do so, you can consult insurance brokers like Pacific Prime Thailand to find the most suitable health insurance plan for your needs and wants.
+To do so, you can consult insurance brokers like Pacific Prime Thailand to find the most suitable health insurance plan for your needs.

-At Pacific Prime, we work with the best insurers in Thailand to offer a wide range of plans, including short-term health insurance plans and international health insurance plans in Thailand.
-You will be guided and supported throughout your insurance journey regarding claims and answering inquiries.
+At Pacific Prime, we work with the best insurers in Thailand to offer the plan that best fits you, including short-term health insurance and international health insurance plans.
+Rest assured that you will be supported with care throughout your insurance journey.

-For more information, you can contact our team of experts for impartial advice at no cost, or visit our website for a no-obligation, free quote today.
+For more information, feel free to contact our team of experts for unbiased advice or visit our website for a no-obligation, free quote today!

 Frequently Asked Questions